abklabs/svmkit/docs/APT-SETUP.md

 ABK Labs maintains an official APT repository at `apt.abklabs.com` for distributing SVMKit components.
 More details can be found in the [build](../build/) directory.
 This repository provides:

-- Multiple validator implementations (Agave, Solana, Jito, etc.)
+- Multiple validator implementations (Agave, Jito, Frankendancer etc.)
 - CLI tools and utilities
 - Regular updates and security patches
 - Seamless integration with Ubuntu/Debian systems